EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 ### Long story short

-For more information, see JasperSoft’s [website](https://www.jaspersoft.com/).
+For more information, see Jaspersoft’s [website](https://www.jaspersoft.com/).

 JasperReports is free and open source.
 However, you have to pay a fee to consult the help documentation.
 It’s easily a competitor in quality with other reporting tools, which are less reasonably priced.
 When I first had to work with Jasper reports, I didn’t know anything about it, but was able to complete the tasks at hand in a few hours, which shows that getting into the Jasper universe isn’t too hard.
 One may have difficulty understanding .jrxml files at first, but trust me, it’s worth it.